Big Sky Conference adding Southern Utah, Utah Tech in 2026

 In this Dec.
 2, 2017, photo, Weber State and Southern Utah University meet at the coin toss before an FCS Playoff second-round game in Cedar City.

-The easiest solution appears to be on the way for the Big Sky Conference.
+The easiest solution is on the way for the Big Sky Conference.

-Mutliple reports, including first by Matt Brown of Extra Points and then Ross Dellenger of Yahoo Sports, have the Big Sky adding Southern Utah and Utah Tech into the conference for the 2026-27 school year.
+The move was first reported Wednesday morning by Matt Brown of Extra Points and then Ross Dellenger of Yahoo Sports, and also sounds a death knell for the WAC.

-It would put Weber State, Southern Utah and Utah Tech — Utah’s three FCS football schools — in the same conference for the first time.
+It also puts Weber State, Southern Utah and Utah Tech — Utah’s three FCS football schools — in the same conference for the first time.

 The moves add stability to softball and men’s golf while giving a welcome boost to women’s soccer.
 Basketball coaches may soon need to vote on if the league will stay at 18 conference games or go back to 20, like the league staged when SUU and North Dakota previously called the Big Sky home.